 Ville Platte City Center has a 14.3% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 76.2% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-One of the unique characteristics of the Ville Platte City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.6% of the neighborhoods in America.
+The Ville Platte City Center neighborhood stands out for having an average per capita income lower than 99.6% of the neighborhoods in the United States.
 The Ville Platte City Center neighborhood also has a greater percentage of children living in poverty (66.7%) than found in 98.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 More people in Ville Platte City Center choose to walk to work each day (20.3%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.